History of Ladakh: Indian state of Jammu and Kashmir

 In 1947, partition left Ladakh a part of the Indian state of Jammu and Kashmir, to be administered from Srinagar.
 In 1948, Pakistani raiders invaded Ladakh and occupied Kargil and Zanskar, reaching within 30 km of Leh.
 Reinforcement troops were sent in by air, and a battalion of Gurkhas made its way slowly to Leh on foot from south.
 Kargil was a scene of fighting again in 1965, 1971, and 1999.

 In 1949, China closed the border between Nubra and Sinkiang, blocking the 1000-year-old trade route from India to Central Asia.
 In 1950, China invaded Tibet, and thousands of Tibetans, including the Dalai Lama sought refuge in India.
 In 1962, China occupied Aksai Chin, and promptly built roads connecting Xinjiang and Tibet, and the Karakoram Highway, jointly with Pakistan.
-India built the Srinagar-Leh highway during this period, cutting the journey time between Srinagar to Leh from 16 days to two.
+India built the Srinagar-Leh highway during this period, cutting the journey time between Srinagar and Leh from 16 days to two.
 Simultaneously, China closed the Ladakh-Tibet border, ending the 700-year-old Ladakh-Tibet relationship.

-Since the early 1960s the number of immigrants from Tibet (including Changpa nomads) have increased as they flee the occupation of their homeland by the Chinese.
+Since the early 1960s the number of immigrants from Tibet (including Changpa nomads) has increased as they flee the occupation of their homeland by the Chinese.
 Today, Leh has some 3,500 refugees from Tibet.
 They hold no passports, only customs papers.
 Some Tibetan refugees in Ladakh claim dual Tibetan/Indian citizenship, although their Indian citizenship is unofficial.
 Since partition Ladakh has been governed by the State government based in Srinagar, never to the complete satisfaction of the Ladakhis, who demand that Ladakh be directly governed from New Delhi as a Union Territory.
 They allege continued apathy, Muslim bias, and corruption of the state government as reasons for their demands.
 In 1989, there were violent riots between Buddhists and Muslims, provoking the Ladakh Buddhist Council to call for a social and economic boycott of Muslims, which was lifted in 1992.
 In October 1993, the Indian government and the State government agreed to grant Ladakh the status of Autonomous Hill Council.
 In 1995, the Ladakh Autonomous Hill Development Council was created.

 In February 2019, Ladakh became a separate Revenue and Administrative Division within Jammu and Kashmir, having previously been part of the Kashmir Division.
 As a division, Ladakh was granted its own Divisional Commissioner and Inspector General of Police.

 Leh was initially chosen to be the headquarters of the new division however, following protests, it was announced that Leh and Kargil will jointly serve as the divisional headquarters, each hosting an Additional Divisional Commissioner to assist the Divisional Commissioner and Inspector General of Police who will spend half their time in each town.